icub-tech-iit/training-matlab-pendulum/README.md

 👨‍🔬 Modeling a Pendulum in MATLAB
 =================================

-This repository contains the material requited to support the hands-on that walks you through the basic steps for modeling a physical system in MATLAB/Simulink.
+This repository contains the material required to support the hands-on that walks you through the basic steps for modeling a physical system in MATLAB/Simulink.

 | |